Your shopping cart is empty.

 What is a non-photographer?
-Any participant that will be tagging along with a "photographer" who has signed up for our photo excursions, but will NOT be photographing with a D-SLR or Mirrorless Camera.
-Non photographer guest are more than welcome to take snapshots with their iPhones or point and shoot cameras during the guided tours.
-(Spouces, parents or guardians are the most common guest)
+Any participant that will be tagging along with a "photographer" who have signed up for our photo excursions, but will NOT be photographing with a D-SLR or Mirrorless Camera.
+Non-photography guest are more than welcome to take snapshots with their iPhones or point and shoot cameras during the guided tours.
+(Spouses, parents or guardians are the most common guest)

 Refunds: Are not offered, especially since it's very likely we have turned other clients away to book their workshops.
 If Tom Schoeller "tour guide" must cancel (very rare event) we will refund.
-We generally do not cancel/reschedule for bad weather!
-Bad weather, especially fog, mist or a light rain often makes for great photos.
-A steady downpour of rain is something we will reschedule your class for
+We generally do not cancel/reschedule unless the weather is not conducive for quality photography.
+In fact, as stated above, the worst weather to make photographs in this part of New England is during bright sunny days.
+Unique weather, especially fog, mist or a light rain makes for great photo opportunities.
+A steady downpour of rain or gusty wind is something we will definitely reschedule your class for.

 Front view of the full pro-Nikon D810.

 "No matter your level of experience, I'll help you capture Professional level images from Connecticut's Litchfield Hills and the southern Berkshires of Massachusetts"

 Let a local Pro Landscape Photographer Guide you to the Regions best Places